Lod: Crusader and Ayyubid period

 The Crusaders occupied the city in 1099 and named it St Jorge de Lidde.
 It was briefly conquered by Saladin, but retaken by the Crusaders in 1191.
 For the English Crusaders, it was a place of great significance as the birthplace of Saint George.
-The Crusaders made it the seat of a Latin rite diocese, and it remains a titular see.
+The Crusaders made it the seat of a Latin Church diocese, and it remains a titular see.
 It owed the service of 10 knights and 20 sergeants, and it had its own burgess court during this era.

 In 1226, Ayyubid Syrian geographer Yaqut al-Hamawi visited al-Ludd and stated it was part of the Jerusalem District during Ayyubid rule.